nesevis/exhaust/docs/dissertation-comparison.md

 Exhaust is a **faithful implementation** of the dissertation's core theory — the freer monad foundation, the reflective operation set, and the forward/backward/replay interpreter triangle are all directly traceable to Goldstein's formalization.
 The CGS algorithm is implemented correctly at the derivative level.

-Where Exhaust adds genuine novelty is in the **offline CGS pipeline** (warmup -> fitness sharing -> adaptive smoothing), the **12-pass Reducer** (adaptive probing, budget management, float specialization, cross-container redistribution), the **sequence length subdivision** preprocessing, the **reification of filter/classify/unique** into the operation set, and **automatic combinatorial coverage** via unified ChoiceTree analysis.
+Where Exhaust adds genuine novelty is in:

+- The **reification of `map`/`bind`** as `.transform` — fusing Xia et al.'s `comap` with monadic `>>=` to make bind dependencies visible to every interpreter, enabling depth-ordered reduction.
+- The **offline CGS pipeline** (warmup → fitness sharing → adaptive smoothing).
+- The **BonsaiReducer** — 21 encoders across 5 categorical phases (Sepulveda-Jimenez), with bind-aware scheduling, Kleisli composition of encoder pairs through a generator lift, adaptive probing, budget management, float specialisation, and fibre-based exploration via covering arrays.
+- The **`Gen.recursive` combinator** — transparent recursive generator composition with per-layer CGS tuning, no dissertation equivalent.
+- The **sequence length subdivision** preprocessing.
+- The **reification of filter/classify/unique** into the operation set.
+- **Automatic combinatorial coverage** via unified ChoiceTree analysis.

 The coverage system is particularly notable: `ChoiceTreeAnalysis` runs the generator through VACTI to produce a `ChoiceTree`, then walks it to extract a parameter model — handling not just finite domains but also large-range boundary value synthesis and sequence parameters.
 This approach sees through opaque bind chains that defeat recursive generator walkers, because VACTI evaluates the full generator before analysis begins.
 The extracted parameters feed IPOG covering arrays for t-way combinatorial coverage, composing boundary value analysis (selecting *which values* to test) with interaction testing (ensuring *combinations* of those values are covered) — the standard practice recommended by NIST SP 800-142.
 This leverages the inspectability of the freer monad representation in a way the dissertation doesn't explore: using a forward interpretation (VACTI) to enable structural analysis that selects a fundamentally different testing strategy.

 What Exhaust hasn't yet explored are the dissertation's more **speculative interpretations** — completers, `probabilityOf`, and the example-based generation workflow.
 These represent the dissertation's exploration of what's possible with the freer monad representation, and they remain available as future directions since the underlying architecture supports them.